ansible-collections/ibm_zos_cics/README.md

 This CICS collection works in conjunction with other Ansible collections for IBM Z,dd such as the [IBM z/OS core collection](https://github.com/ansible-collections/ibm_zos_core).
-It is also possible to use it independently to perform automation tasks solely in CICS.d
+It is also possible to use it independently to perform automation tasks solely in CICS.dd

 rr
 ## Red Hat Ansible Certified Content for IBM Z